danutama/danutama/README.md

 ### Hi there 👋

-I'm Danu A. Pratama, junior Front-End Developer.
-I'm based in Jakarta, Indonesia.
-Visit my portfolio only at https://danuapratama.github.io
+I'm Danu A. Pratama, junior Front-End Developer, based in Jakarta - Indonesia.
+I'm interested in technology, especially when it comes to web development.
+Always ready to learn more 💻

+I’m looking to collaborate on amazing projects in the future and be part of an incredible team! 💫

+How to reach me?
+Visit my portfolio at the following link - https://danuapratama.github.io 💼

-Let's connect with me
+Let's connect with me ✋